3ximus/robin-it/README.md

 ![screenshot](screenshots/tv_show_screen_v1.0.png)

-*NOTE: screenshots were taken on kde, they may differ on other systems*
+*NOTE: screenshots were taken on KDE5 with Breeze theme, they may differ on other systems*

 ## Instalation

-Before manually installing try one of the compiled builds on the branches "releases-<arch>", if that does not work follow this:

 The python version used is python2.7, i will popssibly port it to python3.5 since PyQt5 only officially supports 3.5 if i'm not mistaken.
 The main dependencies are listed in the requirements.txt, and can be installed through:

- `pip install -r requirements.txt`
+ `pip install -r requirements.txt` *using pip for python2.7 (pip2)*

 Python bindings for Qt5 can be installed through: